-Most people in Dubuque are sure to remember the name, Crust.
-If they didn’t pay a regular visit to this Italian restaurant, then they will have walked past it on Main Street.
-The crust was a big part of the dining scene in the area for five years.
-It made the most of its prominent position in town and drew in couples, local families and people on day trips to the city.
-It was regularly busy as keen patrons tried new dishes or returned for old favourites.
+It made the most of its prominent position in town and drew in couples, local families, and people on day trips to the city.
+It was regularly busy as keen patrons tried new dishes or returned for old favorites.
 It also got its fair share of positive and negative reviews.

-The Range Of Reviews That The Crust Kitchen And Bar Received Over Those Five Years Show That We Are Not Alone.
+Range Of Reviews For The Crust Kitchen And Bar

-The reviews about Crust are pretty mixed.
-For every local like me that appreciated everything that the establishment was trying to do, there was someone that didn’t.
+The reviews covering about 5 years of the Crust are pretty mixed.
+For every local like me, that appreciated everything that the establishment was trying to do, there was someone that didn’t.
 There are some that criticized the shabby feel of the décor while others felt that it was welcoming.
-The food was not five star, but there was the choice.
+The food was not five stars, but there was a choice.
 Many came for the pizza and pasta but found themselves won over by the interesting starters.
 There were also mixed comments on the price, even though we always felt that it was affordable and fair.

 Some buyers were less than impressed with the atmosphere of this restaurant, although I am not sure what they expected.
 The basic information about Crust clearly states that this was a child-friendly restaurant with a casual feel.
 There was a full bar for local couples that wanted a drink.
 Children were tolerated, and it was never too noisy.
 One analyst stated that “the staff was very friendly, and it seems like a good place to go with a group.”
 This raises an interesting point.
 I often heard that Crust was best for group lunches and a casual family affair.
 Few people chose the place for an intimate, romantic date.